Subscribe: Apple Podcasts | Google Podcasts | Stitcher | RSS

-Although memory training has been around for millennia, it has seen a huge resurgence in modern times.
-There are now countless books and materials about memory improvement, not to mention video courses, audio programs and, yes, resources like the Magnetic Memory Method Podcast.
+Largely thanks to his influence, there are now countless books and materials about memory improvement, not to mention video courses, audio programs and, yes, resources like the Magnetic Memory Method Podcast.

-But the future didn’t always look so promising for Lorayne.
+The future didn’t always look so promising for Lorayne.
 Judging from his childhood conditions during the depression-era, it seemed that the odds were firmly stacked against him.

 “I had an awful childhood.
 I’m a depression kid.”
 Lorayne shares in his 2012 interview with Michael Senoff.
 “I remember having a potato for dinner.”

 He was also affected with dyslexia, which he only identified as such years later.
 This learning disability caused him to struggle and fail while in grade school.